All aid workers need to be effective negotiators.

 Designed and delivered by humanitarian experts (with frontline negotiating experience) from RedR Australia, this course will equip you with tools to improve your negotiation skills.

-If you would like this course tailored for your organisation, please check out options for customised training here.
+If you require this course to be tailored for your organisation, please visit the Customised Training page for more information.

-This is a three day intensive classroom based course.
+This is a four day intensive classroom based course.
 Please ensure you are well to gain the most from your training experience.

 This course is ideal for humanitarian workers and government officials responding to humanitarian crises.
 It builds on participants’ field experiences, observations and ideas so they develop and learn from each other, and the extensive experience of our RedR trainers.
 It is assumed that participants will have experience working in the humanitarian sector and an understanding of international humanitarian concepts, principles, standards and terminology.